dczmer/davelab/_TODO.md

   * the examples are more effective if you don't have to first create 30 json files to search through
   * a simple 'project' structure gives us some motivation/justification for doing various actions
   * provides a test bed and foundation to build the labs on
-- add a new section on prototyping and personal projects and development
 - `cheet sheets`, labs, and resources/links at the end of every module
 - i feel like it needs some silly pictures of cats and some humor...
+- follow the entire course on a fresh vm with zsh

 Updates: